Tokyo Mirage Sessions ♯FE: Tokyo Mirage Sessions ♯FE Encore

 An expanded port for the Nintendo Switch, titled Tokyo Mirage Sessions ♯FE Encore, was released worldwide on January 17, 2020.
 The port includes new story content and additional party members along with new music.
 Some new content was also incorporated from more recent Fire Emblem and Atlus titles such as unlockable costumes based on Persona 5, Etrian Odyssey Nexus and Fire Emblem: Three Houses.
 Previous DLC was incorporated into the base game.
 As Nintendo were aiming for a simultaneous worldwide release, they decided to use the Western version as their base.
 Nintendo later issued a formal apology and offered pre-order cancellation options to Japanese buyers for failing to provide information regarding the changes ahead of time.
-A live concert organised by Avex Group, where the voice actors will perform their songs in front of a live audience, was originally scheduled to take place on June 27, 2020, but was postponed indefinitely due to the COVID-19 pandemic.
+A live concert organised by Avex Group, where the voice actors will perform their songs in front of a live audience, was originally scheduled to take place on June 27, 2020, but was cancelled due to the COVID-19 pandemic.